Counseling and Psychological Services

 Group Counseling and Therapy

 CAPS offers a variety of counseling groups.
 Group counseling is a type of psychotherapy that provides the opportunity for small groups of students to share common concerns, explore personal issues, and learn new skills.
-Some groups typically offered throughout the academic year include Interpersonal Group, Transitions (for freshmen only), Men’s Group, Family Matters, Journey through Grief, Managing Moods, and Anxiety and Stress Management.
+Some groups typically offered throughout the academic year include Interpersonal Group, Men’s Group, Family Matters, Journey through Grief, Managing Moods, and Anxiety and Stress Management.

 Apply to Seton Hall